Skip to main content

 3. Save the configuration

-4. Restart the server if prompted
+4. Restart the connection if prompted

 Security: API keys are encrypted and stored securely.
 They are never exposed in logs or visible to other workspace members.